The Nun's Story (film): Pre-production

 Warner Brothers was in touch with the Production Code Office as early as March 23, 1956, regarding a possible film adaptation of The Nun's Story.
 Warners provided Jack Vizzard of the Production Code Office with a 20-page synopsis of the novel, which had yet to be published.
-Vizzard would become one of the production's early allies.
+Vizzard became one of the production's early allies.
 The first step of development was domestic approval, ensuring that the film could be released in the United States.
 Vizzard initially suggested only two mandatory changes.
 In particular he objected to the scene in which Sister Luke's clothes are torn off by a mental patient passing as the Archangel Gabriel and a discussion of anal suppositories.
 More generally Vizzard wondered if the film's themes might alienate Catholics.

 The novel was published on June 1, 1956, to great acclaim.
-Although the book was popular among devout followers of many religions, it also proved somewhat divisive, with some praising its intimate and empathetic view of religious conviction while others worried that it might discourage potential postulants.
+Although the book was popular among devout followers of many religions, it proved somewhat divisive: Some praised its intimate and empathetic view of religious conviction, and others worried that it might discourage potential postulants.
 One vocal proponent was Harold C. Gardiner, the literary editor of the Jesuit Magazine America.

 On September 12, 1956, Columbia Pictures also reached out to the Production Code Office regarding The Nun's Story.
 The Production Code Office replied by forwarding the same memo that had been sent to Warners with an additional postscript warning of religious disillusionment.
-Eventually Warners secured the rights to the book and Robert Anderson and Fred Zinnemann signed on to write and direct the film.
-Zinnemann had been introduced to the source material by actor Gary Cooper and was immediately interested in an adaptation.
+Eventually Warners secured the rights to the book, and Robert Anderson and Fred Zinnemann signed to write and direct the film.
+Zinnemann had been introduced to the source material by actor Gary Cooper, and he was immediately interested in an adaptation.
 Reportedly there was little traction from studios until Audrey Hepburn expressed her interest.

 On August 14, 1957, Warners submitted the script for The Nun's Story to the Production Code Office.
 It was reviewed in conference with Monsignor John Devlin, the head of the Los Angeles chapter of the National Legion of Decency.
 One conclusion was that "The present script, although being substantially acceptable, lacked showing some of the true and proper joy of religious life.
 It contains a somberness of mood that approaches the Jansenistic.
 An effort will be made to supply the one and eliminate the other."
-Some specific criticisms were also entered and it was suggested that an effort be made to show that Gabrielle enters religious life with a false ideal and is essentially not cut out to be a nun, a common Christian framing of the source material.
+Some specific criticisms were entered, and it was suggested that an effort be made to show that Gabrielle enters religious life with a false ideal and that she is essentially not cut out to be a nun, a common Christian framing of the source material.